Is It Safe to Travel to Somalia in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks from violent crime and kidnapping throughout Somalia, with no safe areas to retreat to outside the airport complex.
+Solo travelers face extreme risks of violent crime and kidnapping, with no reliable local law enforcement to assist in emergencies.

 Business Travelersvery high

-Business travelers are at extreme risk due to the pervasive threat of terrorism and kidnapping, with limited operational capacity and no reliable consular support.
+Business travelers are at extreme risk due to the high likelihood of kidnapping and terrorist attacks, with limited ability to secure safe travel outside Mogadishu Airport.

 Familiesvery high